aman231217/EMPLOYEE_MANAGEMENT_SYSTEM/README.md

 EMPLOYEE_MANAGEMENT_SYSTEM

-EMPLOYEE MANAGEMENT SYSTEM is a web based application in which there are three modes to operate on: Admin, Evaluator and Employee Mode
+It is a web based application in which there are three modes to operate on: Admin, Evaluator and Employee Mode

 ->Admin can check the task of employees and add and delete employee and evaluator